dima123493/dima123493/README.md

 ## 🚀 Aspiring QA Automation Engineer on a Journey to Mastery

-📘 Passionate about continuous learning, eager to share insights, and committed to building robust, reliable, and scalable testing solutions.
+📘 Passionate about continuous learning, eager to learn about new insights, and committed to building robust, reliable, and scalable testing solutions.

 I'm Dmytro Zubenko, a budding QA Automation Engineer with a hunger for knowledge and a love for innovation.
 While my journey has just begun, my dedication to mastering the craft is unwavering.
 Every project I take on is a stepping stone toward becoming a seasoned expert in the field.